Tag Archive for: Custom Fields

 Industry Example Custom Fields

-Real Estate Location Interest, Budget, Property Type
+Real Estate Location Interest, Budget, or Property Type

-Healthcare Patient ID, Age, Previous Diagnosis
+Healthcare Patient ID, Age, or Previous Diagnosis

 2. Prerequisites